 - Disincentivise the data subject from making the access request by charging them for pulling the data together

-My personal take on this is that 95% of clinicians will have no problem with sharing the data with clients, however I suspect a decent number may find it a challenge to pull the information together in a timely, cost-effective manner.
+95% of clinicians will have no problem with sharing the data with clients, but a decent number may find it a challenge to pull the information together in a timely, cost-effective manner.

 When might it be a problem fulfilling an Access Request?